Systematic study of light and charm meson M1 radiative transitions: Numerical Results and Discussions

-\item In the heavy-flavored (charm) meson sector, our theoretical predictions are comparable to the results obtained from diverse theoretical frameworks, including the EBM \cite{Simonis:2018rld}, LCQSR \cite{Pullin:2021ebn}, NJL \cite{Deng:2013uca}, LQCD \cite{Becirevic:2009xp}, $\chi$PT \cite{Wang:2019mhm}, LFQM \cite{Choi:2007se}, RIQ \cite{Priyadarsini:2016tiu}, RQM \cite{Ebert:2002xz}, and CM \cite{Cheung:2014cka}, with notable exceptions in specific cases.
+\item In the heavy-flavored (charm) meson sector, our predictions are comparable to the results from diverse theoretical frameworks, including the EBM \cite{Simonis:2018rld}, LCQSR \cite{Pullin:2021ebn}, NJL \cite{Deng:2013uca}, LQCD \cite{Becirevic:2009xp}, $\chi$PT \cite{Wang:2019mhm}, LFQM \cite{Choi:2007se}, RIQ \cite{Priyadarsini:2016tiu}, RQM \cite{Ebert:2002xz}, and CM \cite{Cheung:2014cka}, with notable exceptions in specific cases.
 Theoretical approaches to M1 decay widths can be broadly categorized into two main methodologies.
 The first relies on constituent quark models (and potential models) to elucidate meson spectroscopy and decay properties through calculations of static magnetic moments.
-The second employs more intricate theoretical frameworks, such as LFQM, RIQ, and QCDSR, to investigate decay dynamics by obtaining $g_{VP\gamma}$ couplings (electromagnetic form factors) for theoretical decay width predictions.
-It's noteworthy that most theoretical models report discrepancies in the decay width results for the $D^{*+}\to D^+\gamma$ decay as compared to the experiment.
+The second employs more intricate theoretical frameworks, such as LFQM, RIQ, and QCDSR, to investigate decay dynamics by obtaining $g_{VP\gamma}$ couplings (electromagnetic form factors) for theoretical decay widths.
+It is noteworthy that most theoretical models report discrepancies in the decay width results for the $D^{*+}\to D^+\gamma$ decay as compared to the experiment.
 However, these theoretical predictions come with significant uncertainties.
 These uncertainties stem from factors like quark masses and higher-order contributions, such as $\mathcal{O}(p^4)$ in $\chi$PT \cite{Wang:2019mhm}, as well as large statistical errors in LQCD \cite{Becirevic:2009xp}.
-Among other theoretical results, the predictions from PM(AP1) \cite{Bonnaz:2001aj} and GI \cite{Godfrey:2015dva} are considerably larger than both our findings and the experimental data.
-Conversely, QCDSR \cite{Lu:2024tgy} predictions are several times smaller than our results.
-Regarding the $J/\Psi\to\eta_{c}\gamma$ M1 decay width, results from EBM \cite{Simonis:2018rld}, LFQM \cite{Choi:2007se}, and PM(AP1) \cite{Bonnaz:2001aj} are consistent with the current experimental value.
-It's important to note that EBM scaled their charm sector results using the experimental decay width of $J/\Psi\to\eta_{c}\gamma$.
+Among other theoretical results, the predictions from PM(AP1) \cite{Bonnaz:2001aj} and GI \cite{Godfrey:2015dva} are considerably larger than both our findings and the experimental data, while QCDSR \cite{Lu:2024tgy} predictions are several times smaller.
+For the $J/\psi\to\eta_{c}\gamma$ M1 decay width, results from EBM \cite{Simonis:2018rld}, LFQM \cite{Choi:2007se}, PM(AP1) \cite{Bonnaz:2001aj}, and more recently, self-consistent LFQM \cite{Ridwan:2024ngc} are consistent with the current experimental value.
+It is important to note that EBM scaled their charm sector results using experimental decay width of $J/\psi\to\eta_{c}\gamma$.
 In contrast, decay width predictions from LQCD \cite{Colquhoun:2023zbc}, RIQ \cite{Priyadarsini:2016tiu}, and RQM \cite{Ebert:2002pp} are significantly larger compared to both our EMS result and the experimental value.